fleetdm/fleet/handbook/engineering/README.md

 - What could have gone better this release cycle?
 - What should we remember next time?

-### Group Weeklies (Weekly ~ 30 minutes - one hour)
+### Group Weeklies
 A chance for deeper, synchronous discussion on topics relevant to that group.
+Held weekly for 30 minutes - one hour.

 e.g., “Interface Weekly” - “Platform Weekly” - “Agent Weekly”